 ACQUISITION - Limited to the purchase price and related costs associated with the acquisition of real property.
+The cost of acquisition will be calculated based upon the lesser of the actual amount paid for the building or the appraised fair market value.
 Recipients must use a title company when purchasing or selling assisted properties.